PyHenri/PygamePlatformer/README.md

 # PygamePlatformer
-a basic design pattern for a 2D platformer using pygame(pygame.org)
+a basic design pattern for a 2D platformer using pygame(pygame.org) in under a hundred lines

 It includes a Player Class and a Class for creating blocks for the player to jump on